Nixotica/TMOpenMatchMakingBot/README.md

             "UBI_AUTHS": ["Basic <user:pass base64>"],
             "DISCORD_BOT_TOKEN": "<token>",
             "PASTES_IO_LOGIN": "<username>",
+            "PASTES_IO_PASSWORD": "<password>",
+            "PASTEFY_LOGIN": "<username>",
-            "PASTES_IO_PASSWORD": "<password>"
+            "PASTEFY_PASSWORD": "<password>"
         }
     ```
     For the username and password, use what you sign in with for Ubisoft, and enter it into [this website](https://www.base64decode.org/), making sure you switch to *encode* mode.
 For example, if you had username "my" and password "pass", type in "my:pass" and it would return "bXk6cGFzcw==", so you would set `"UBI_AUTHS": ["Basic bXk6cGFzcw=="]`.
+Currently the pastefy server is hosted by Matrix/skiff.
+You will need to contact them for credentials!

 8. Go to S3 and upload `secrets.json` to the bucket `tm-mm-bot-secrets-dev-<account_id>` at the root directory.